AdobeDocs/experience-manager-64.zh-Hant/help/assets/media-handlers.md

      * * @return the number of words in the string
      * */
     private long wordCount(String text) {
-     // We need to keep track of the last character, if we have two white spaces in a row we dont want to double count
+     // We need to keep track of the last character, if we have two whitespace in a row we don't want to double count.
-     // The starting of the document is always a whitespace boolean prevWhiteSpace = true;
+     // The starting of the document is always a whitespace. boolean prevWhiteSpace = true;
      boolean currentWhiteSpace = true;
      char c; long numwords = 0;